Ypertex/blog/content/articles/improving-chances-with-non-negotiables/index.md

 ## Make the Rules Known to the Referees—Your Rules

-In our strategy and innovation team at the Swiss Broadcast Corporation [SRG SSR](https://www.srgssr.ch/en/), we recently started to employ **a tactic called Non-Negotiables**.
+In our strategy and innovation team at the Swiss Broadcast Corporation [SRG&nbsp;SSR](https://www.srgssr.ch/en/), we recently started to employ **a tactic called Non-Negotiables**.
 We are in charge of the corporate strategies and partnerships in the area of technology.
 Now, when starting to work on something new, we take time to determine what our Non-Negotiables are before collaborating with all the units and departments that need to be involved in the work.

 Taking time to define your Non-Negotiables (individually or as team) will help you in several ways: